Last Updated on September 29, 2021

 In other words, sweating while drinking can actually be somewhat dangerous in winter.
 Even if you feel hot, always bundle up when you go outside, and avoid trying to warm up by drinking.

 Why Do I Sweat A Lot After Drinking Alcohol?

 Since alcohol disrupts your body’s temperature regulation, it can also cause further sweating as the night goes on.
-While many people naturally experience a body temperature drop overnight as they sleep, studies show alcohol might actually block this natural cycle when one is intoxicated.
+While many people naturally experience a body temperature drop overnight as they sleep, studies show alcohol might actually block this natural cycle when one is intoxicated7.
 This can contribute to alcohol-related insomnia, and be especially bothersome for women during menopause.

 On the other hand, if you find yourself sweating the morning after you drink, this is likely a hangover symptom.
 A major hangover can actually result in a low-grade fever due to a blood sugar drop, dehydration, or even an immune response.

 Sweating is one common symptom of alcohol withdrawal.
 If someone has developed alcohol dependency, they may experience excessive sweating, hot flashes, and night sweats if they stop drinking.
 These withdrawal symptoms are usually temporary.